 Those fears turned out to be unnecessary.
 Apart from Peter, upon arriving at our campsite, jokingly gesturing towards the tents nearby and saying, “Have we met our neighbors?
 What do we know about them?
 Have we seen their voting records?” and me replying with, “Have you seen mine?” while my uncle gave Peter a, “please don’t get her started,” look, the subject of politics and current events never came up.
 We were just eight random people, all at different stages in life, all from different backgrounds, with different beliefs, and allegiances; united by our love of nature, hiking, and camping, and a desire to have a great time, in a beautiful place.
 The rest of it didn’t matter.

-Unbeknownst to me, my uncle had informed everyone in our party that this trip was to celebrate my 40th birthday.
+Unbeknownst to me, my uncle had informed everyone in our party that this trip was to celebrate my 40th birthday (and probably to not bring up politics).
 So while I thought our traveling companions were making dinner, they were actually doing something far more amazing: deep frying dough to make birthday donuts.
 These people, these complete strangers that I’d feared I wouldn’t mesh well with, had brought the dough, oil, cinnamon, sugar, and even a candle to help make my 40th birthday adventure even more special.
 They didn’t care what side of the political fence I sat on, and they reminded me that we’re not as different as the internet would have us believing.

-After a round of Happy Birthday that literally left me speechless and tearful, we had what I believe to be the most delicious donuts I’ve ever had in all my life.
-I was absolutely blown away by their kindness and generosity.
+After a round of Happy Birthday that literally left me speechless and tearful, we had what I believe to be the most delicious donuts I’ve ever eaten in all my life.
+I was absolutely blown away by their kindness and generosity of spirit.

 We were all pretty tired, and we had another big day of hiking ahead of us, so everyone started hitting the sack fairly early.
 Mary and I headed back to our little campsite and smoked a bit before we went to bed.
 We talked about the day, and how excited we were for the next, and about what fantastic people we had hiked in with.